aflin/rampart_docs/source/rampart-html.rst

 The rampart-html module uses the
 `Tidy-HTML5 <http://www.html-tidy.org/>`_ library
-to parse, fix-up, and manipulate html formatted documents.
+to parse, fix-up, and manipulate HTML formatted documents.
 The developers of Rampart are extremely grateful for the excellent api and ease of use of the `Tidy-HTML5 <http://www.html-tidy.org/>`_ library.